 Day Trip to El Bolsón and Lago Puelo

 “Good morning, everybody!
-On today’s tour, we are joined by a lady all the way from Germany, Mrs. Renata”, announces the loudmouthed tour guide my participation in the day trip to El Bolson while I’m making my way between the seat rows to the back of the bus.
+On today’s tour, a lady all the way from Germany is joining us – Mrs. Renata”, announces the loudmouthed tour guide my participation in the day trip to El Bolson while I’m making my way between the seat rows to the back of the bus.

-I’m not exactly shy, but there is no reason making such a fuss over my presence – there are about 16 other people, after all.
+I’m not exactly shy, but there is no reason to make such a fuss over my presence – there are about 16 other people, after all.
 Why doesn’t he introduce them?

 “Hey, if I’m the attraction of this tour, I want you to tip me!”
 I’m trying to shut him up in a fun way.
-It works, everyone is laughing and I Mr. Loudmouth changes the topic.
+It works, everyone is laughing, and Mr. Loudmouth changes the topic.

-But nevertheless, I was introduced in a quite intrusive way so that I remain one of the highlights till the end of the tour.
+But nevertheless, I was introduced in quite an intrusive way.
+Consequently, I remain one of the highlights till the end of the tour.

 On the bus, my fellow day-trippers are eyeing me secretly from the corners of their eyes.
 As I look back at them, they sheepishly smile.
 It’s kinda sweet.
 Being a foreigner from so far away and, nonetheless, speaking their language fluently seems to be quite fascinating.